 We recommend that someone responsible stays with you overnight after your colonoscopy.
 However, if this is not possible you may still be able to have sedation, depending on your general health.
-If you would prefer not to have sedation please discuss this with your endoscopist when you come for your appointment, we may be able to give you Entonox.
-After taking Entonox, you will need to rest in the department for 30 minutes or until its effects have worn off.
-If you feel able to, you will be allowed to drive as long as you have had no other sedation.
+If you would prefer not to have sedation please discuss this with your endoscopist when you come for your appointment.